Colorado Rockies hit with another potentially season-ending injury

 The bad news keeps coming for the Colorado Rockies.

-Sean Bouchard, who impressed with his steadiness and keen eye in the last month of the 2022 season, has a left distal biceps rupture that will require surgery, MLB.com's Thomas Harding reported.
+Sean Bouchard, who impressed with his steadiness and keen eye in the last month of the 2022 season, has a left distal biceps rupture, requiring surgery, MLB.com's Thomas Harding reported.

 He's just the latest player to go down this spring, joining Brendan Rodgers (dislocated shoulder), Lucas Gilbreath (Tommy John), Jake Bird (oblique), Riley Pint (oblique) and Randal Grichuk (sports hernia).
 Antonio Senzatela (ACL), Tyler Kinley (elbow) and Ryan Rolison (shoulder surgery) will also not be healthy for the start of the season.